jbaublitz/rc-systems-materials/char_devices/notes.md

 In the case of char devices, the char device driver we'll write in the next assignment will define what happens when you write to your char device file.

+### Example of a Rust char device

+(This)[https://github.com/jbaublitz/knock-out/blob/master/src/lib.rs] is the bulk of the code for a Rust char device.